 Aug 10 2012

-In our VIN Decoding 101 series of articles we have focused on which vehicles are required to have 17-digit VIN numbers assigned and what data is and is not captured within the VIN.
-We have seen that country of sale, vehicle segment and type, model year and manufacturer all play a big role in the usefulness of VIN decoding and the type and depth of vehicle details the VIN will encode.
-For many applications a basic VIN decode, one that decodes only what is encoded in the VIN, will provide all the details that your business needs.
-However, there are also many common VIN decoder applications where there is need and substantial benefits for more detail, as much as possible.
+In our VIN Decoding 101 series of articles, we have focused on which vehicles are required to have 17-digit VIN numbers assigned and what data is and is not captured within the VIN.
+We have seen that country of sale, vehicle segment and type, model year, and manufacturer all play a big role in the usefulness of VIN decoding and the type and depth of vehicle details the VIN will encode.
+For many applications, a basic VIN decode, one that decodes only what is encoded in the VIN, will provide all the details that your business needs.
+However, there are also many common VIN decoder applications where there is a need and substantial benefits for more detail, as much as possible.
 How can this need be met?

 Feb 23 2012